Alabama

 Insurers are required to report the following information for each transaction

-Insurers should report data for Colorado, Oklahoma, South Dakota, Tennessee, and Wyoming in SLIP+.
+Insurers should report data for Alabama, Colorado, Kansas Louisiana, Montana, Oklahoma, South Dakota, Tennessee, and Wyoming in SLIP+.

 We use the Policy Transaction Date to determine reporting timelines.